Meiji Seimei Museum visitor entrance

 Flower-shaped decoration called a rosette

-When you look up at the ceiling from the atrium on the second floor, you can clearly appreciate every detail.
-Whether you look up from the first floor or look down from the second floor, it has a majestic atmosphere that makes you feel like you're in a temple.
+Looking up at the ceiling from the atrium on the second floor, you can clearly see the details.
+Whether you look up from the first floor or from the second floor, you can see the majestic, almost like you're in a temple.

 Tours of the first floor are only available on Saturdays and Sundays, so we recommend visiting on Saturdays and Sundays.